Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-application.md

 **9.**  For "Private Key path" type in `private.key` and press Enter.

- file named `.nexmo-app` is created in your project directory and contains the newly created Nexmo Application ID and the private key.
+A file named `.nexmo-app` is created in your project directory and contains the newly created Nexmo Application ID and the private key.
 A private key file named `private.key` is also created.

 **Please make a note of it as you'll need it in the future.**